-As of December 31, 2013 we had three full-time employees, positioned as follows: two employees in executive management and one employee in support services.
-In addition, we have four part-time people acting on a consulting basis as our Chief Science Officer, Director of Business Development, Director, Research & Development and Product Development Manager.
+As of December 31, 2014 we had two full-time employees, positioned in executive management.
+In addition, we have three part-time people acting on a consulting basis as our Chief Science Officer, Director, Research & Development and Lead Scientist & Clinical Coordinator.
 We believe that our employee relations are good.
 No employee is represented by a union.